-George Urquhart was born on the Isle of Skye on the 28th January 1873.
+George Urquhart was the bands first Pipe Major and was born on the Isle of Skye on the 28th January 1873.
 Brought up in a family of ten children, his father was Head Gamekeeper and stalker on the Raasay Estate and later the Balmacara Estate in Wester Ross.
 In 1890, aged 16 he ventured south first to Glasgow and then to Sheffield as a trainee manager with the wines and spirits company of Duncan Gilmour.
 He was to progress with the company for the 33 years in the city.
 His marriage to Fanny Singleton in their early twenties and the subsequent birth of their four children firmly anchored him to Sheffield in business and community circles alike.
 His inherited love of pipe music which he nourished in his family was also pursued within the Caledonian Society and in 1908 the Sheffield Pipe Band was formed.
 The band grew and spread its influence through the turbulent years, pre and post WW1.

 A younger George Urquhart (below) with his Sheffield born wife Fanny Reed Urquhart in their early twenties and part of Sheffield’s growing business community.
 At this time George was managing the Vaults pub near the Castle Market and his wife running their shop in Leader Road Hillsborough.